-(ii) You can only sit for examinations in the courses for which you have entered.
+- You can only sit for examinations in the courses in which you are entered.
 You are not permitted to change courses or add courses during the examinations.

-(iii) You must sit for all examinations for which you have entered, unless prevented by illness or misadventure.
+- You must sit for all examinations in which you are entered, unless prevented by illness or misadventure.
 If you cannot attend an examination because of illness or misadventure, notify your school principal immediately.

-(vi) If you are absent from an examination and lodge an illness/misadventure appeal that is declined by the Board, you will not receive a result in that course.
+- If you are absent from an entire examination and lodge an illness/misadventure application that is declined by the BOSTES, you will not receive a result in that course and that course will not appear on your BOSTES record.
 This could mean that you become ineligible for the award of the Higher School Certificate.

-(vii) If you have entered for an Extension course (other than Mathematics Extension 2) and fail to sit for the examination in the related 2-unit course, you will not receive a result in either course unless an appeal is submitted and upheld by the Board.
+- If you have entered for an Extension course (other than Mathematics Extension 2) and fail to sit for the examination in the related 2-unit course, you will not receive a result in either course unless an illness/misadventure application is submitted and upheld by the BOSTES.

-(viii) If you are an English Extension 2 or Mathematics Extension 2 candidate and you fail to sit for the related Extension 1 examination, you will not receive a result in the Extension 2 course unless an appeal is submitted and upheld by the Board.
+- If you are an English Extension 2 or Mathematics Extension 2 candidate and you fail to sit for the related Extension 1 examination, you will not receive a result in the Extension 2 course unless an illness/misadventure application is submitted and upheld by the BOSTES.